-Petoro contributes to research and development (R&D) through the SDFI meeting its share of these costs in the production licences.
-NOK 546 million was expensed by the SDFI for R&D in 2016 as regards charges from the operators during the year.
+Petoro contributes to research and development (R&D) through the SDFI meeting its share of the operator's costs for general research and development pursuant to the Accounting Agreement.
+NOK 507 million was expensed by the SDFI for R&D in 2017 as regards charges from the operators during the year.